Luke Stikeleather, Founder, President, and Chief Orthotist

 Kristian has expanded his scoliosis knowledge by participating in events and training led by the world’s leading scoliosis experts.
 He participated in the BUFA hands-on Cheneau-brace workshop taught by Dr. Manuel Rigo, multiple International Society on Scoliosis Orthopaedic and Rehabilitation Treatment (SOSORT) conferences, and the Scoliosis Research Society seminar.
 Currently, he is enrolled in the ISICO Master program which focuses on the principles and practice of scoliosis conservative treatment.
 He is also an active member of SOSORT.

 Kristian also believes that educating others is an important piece of scoliosis patient care.
-To that end, he helps train our orthotist assistants, has been a guest instructor at the International Institute of Orthotics and Prosthetics in Tampa, Florida, and spreads scoliosis awareness to parent groups like Moms In Motion.
+To that end, he helps train our orthotist assistants, has been a guest instructor at the International Institute of Orthotics and Prosthetics in Tampa, Florida, has been featured on ABC7’s Good Morning Washington and spreads scoliosis awareness to parent groups like Moms In Motion.

 Walter Ramos, Licensed Orthotist and Physical Therapist